Books on Pens, etc

 More From New Jersey

 This is very rare and unusual - A Mine Pearl found by Bob Winters ca.1990.
-Calcium Carbonate built up in an egg shape around a bit of ore that landed in a churning pool of calcium-rich water.
+Calcium carbonate built up in an egg shape around a bit of ore that landed in a churning pool of calcium-rich water.
 These came from the 900 foot level of the Sterling Hill mine.
 The white concretion was sliced in half and polished.
 The piece is about 1.0 inch wide.

 Calcite, willemite and hydrozincite (fluoresces white or sky blue SW).
-Hydrozincite is a surface coating rather than a piece of the rock.
+Hydrozincite is a surface coating on the rock.
 Hydrozincite forms when water (hydro) moves through the cracks in the rock and dissolves zinc.
-This zinc material generally appears as a coating on rocks.
+This material generally appears as a coating on rocks.
 This is from the Buckwheat dump, Franklin mine.
-Here is an unusual piece.
-It is limestone that has been acid etched to expose two double boat hull shaped norbergite crystals, one with a octahedryl spinel crystal attached.
-This is from the Limecrest quarry, Sparta, NJ.
-The norbergite fluoresces bright orange-yellow SW.
+Margarite, a rare Franklin fluorescent - Margarite crystals from the Franklin quarry, Franklin, NJ.
+Margarite is a blue-green mica that was sparsely found in a 75 foot wide area (now covered with tons of sand).
+The margarite fluoresces weak white SW & LW.
+It is 1.3 x 0.8 x 0.5 inches.

 Thought you might like to see a tintype photo of some miners taken about the late 1880s.
 Note that they all have candles in their hats and carry a spare candle on their shirts.
 There unfortunately was no information about where the photo was taken.